top of page

 At 10:00 a.m. we will observe the devotional of the Stations of the Cross.
 This is a short interactive service where we will walk around the church as a group and relive the path that Jesus took as he walked to his death.

-At Noon and 7:30 p.m. there is an opportunity to participate in the Good Friday liturgy where we again recall the death of Christ on the Cross and pray for the Church and the world.
-During this service the remains of the Communion from the previous night are consumed.
+At 7:30 p.m. there is an opportunity to participate in the Good Friday liturgy where we again recall the death of Christ on the Cross and pray for the Church and the world.
+During this service the congregation is invited to come forward and venerate a large cross which is placed in the church.

 The Easter Vigil